 Polarimetry experiments were performed to measure the Jones vectors of the sidebands to determine the dynamical Jones matrices.
-A 100-mW NIR laser and a linearly polarized THz laser were focused collinearly on the same spot of a 500-nm-thick gallium arsenide (GaAs) epilayer and propagated normal to the epilayer surface [Fig.~\ref{FIG:bloch_wave_interferometry} (a)].
-The NIR-laser was generated from an M Squared SolTiS titanium:sapphire laser with a tunable wavelength that was measured in real time by a WS6-600 wavemeter.
-The THz radiation in the form of 40\,ns, 0.447\,THz pulses was generated from the University of California, Santa Barbara (UCSB) Millimeter-Wave Free Electron Laser (FEL).
+A 100-mW NIR laser and a linearly polarized THz laser were focused collinearly onto the same spot of a 500-nm-thick gallium arsenide (GaAs) epilayer and propagated normal to the epilayer surface [Fig.~\ref{FIG:bloch_wave_interferometry} (a)].
+The NIR laser was generated from an M Squared SolTiS titanium:sapphire laser with a tunable wavelength that was monitored in real time by a WS6-600 wavemeter.
+The THz radiation, consisting of 40-ns pulses at 0.447\,THz, was generated by the University of California, Santa Barbara (UCSB) Millimeter-Wave Free Electron Laser (FEL).
 The linewidth of the NIR laser is less than 5\,MHz, while the linewidth of the FEL is on the order of 1 GHz.
-The GaAs epilayer was grown along the [001] crystal axis and then transferred onto a 488-$\mu$m-thick sapphire substrate through van der Waals bonding.
+The GaAs epilayer was grown along the [001] crystal axis and then transferred onto a sapphire substrate, which was approximately 488\,$\mu$m thick, through van der Waals bonding.
 A 250-nm-thick layer of indium tin oxide (ITO), which is transmissive to the NIR laser and reflective to the THz field, was grown on the opposite side of the sapphire substrate.
-The constructive interference between the incident THz field and the THz field reflected from the ITO led to an enhancement factor of about 1.5 in strength of the THz field at the GaAs epilayer.
+Constructive interference between the incident THz field and the THz field reflected from the ITO led to an enhancement factor of 1.314 in the strength of the THz field at the GaAs epilayer.
 A 150-nm-thick silicon dioxide ($\rm SiO_2$) anti-reflection coating was deposited on the ITO film to minimize the NIR reflection of the sample and to avoid NIR Fabry-Perot oscillations in the HSG spectra.
-The sample was placed in a cryogenic chamber that was maintained at 30\,K in the HSG experiments.
-The generated sidebands were sent through a quarter-wave plate (QWP) and a linear polarizer before going into the detector.
-The intensities of a series of sidebands were recorded simultaneously by combining a diffraction grating and a charge-coupled device (CCD).
+The sample was placed in a cryogenic chamber that was maintained at 30\,K during the HSG experiments.
+The generated sidebands propagated through a quarter-wave plate (QWP) and a linear polarizer before going into the detector.
+The intensities of a series of sidebands were recorded simultaneously by combining a diffraction grating with a charge-coupled device (CCD).
 We used the same sample and experimental setup as in Refs.~\cite{costello2021reconstruction} and~\cite{o2024bloch}, where more details about the sample preparation and the optics are provided.
-The variance in each sideband intensity spectrum was established through four repeated CCD scans.
-The QWP was rotated by $360^{\circ}$ in $22.5^{\circ}$ steps, and the polarization of each sideband was determined from the sideband intensity as a function of the QWP rotation angle $\theta_{\rm QWP}$.
+The variance in each sideband intensity spectrum was established from four repeated CCD scans.
+The QWP was rotated by $360^{\circ}$ in $22.5^{\circ}$ steps, and the polarization of each sideband was retrieved from the sideband intensity as a function of the QWP rotation angle $\theta_{\rm QWP}$.
 For each $\theta_{\rm QWP}$, sideband peaks were detected at frequencies $f_{\rm SB,n}=f_{\rm NIR}+nf_{\rm THz}$, where $f_{\rm NIR}$ is the frequency of the NIR laser, $f_{\rm THz}= 0.447$\,THz is the frequency of the THz field, and $n$ is an integer called the sideband order.
-Each sideband order $n$ is an even integer because of the reflection symmetry of the (001) crystal planes of GaAs.
-The polarimetry experiment was repeated for 36 sets of laser parameters by using three NIR-laser wavelengths (819.5, 818, and 815\,nm), four different NIR-laser polarizations including two circular polarizations with opposite helicities and two linear polarizations that were perpendicular to each other and oriented at $45^\circ$ to the THz-field polarization, and three THz-field strengths ranging from 26 to 63\,kV/cm for each set of NIR-laser parameters.
-The polarization of the NIR-laser beam was set with a quarter-wave plate and a half-wave plate, and measured by a Thorlabs PAX polarimeter.
-Two wire-grid polarizers were used to attenuate the THz field, while maintaining the polarization of the THz field in the GaAs epilayer (see Appendix~\ref{APP:thz_field_strength} for details about the THz-field strengths).
+Because of the reflection symmetry of the (001) GaAs crystal planes, only even-order sidebands appeared.